AlexsLemonade/training-modules/external-workshops/using-training-materials.md

 **RStudio**

 **4.)
-You will provide a .csv file with a list of training participants, so we can create usernames and passwords for logging into RStudio.**
+You must create a `.csv` file with a list of training participants, so we can create usernames and passwords for logging into RStudio.**

 * Please create two columns, one for `First name` and one for `Last name`.
 * Send this file to `training@ccdatalab.org` or post it on the admin Slack channel you have been added to.